-What is Swift and why it matters ?
+What is Swift and why does it matter?

 China has its own system known as Cips which it hopes will become a widely used alternative to Swift.

-There are also alternatives such as cryptocurrencies, and Russian banks would still be able to route payments via countries that have not imposed sanctions.
+There are also alternatives such as cryptocurrencies, and Russian banks will still be able to route payments via countries that have not imposed sanctions.

 Why hasn't a ban already been implemented?

-Any exclusion of Russian banks from Swift would require international agreement and there are differing views on whether to go ahead with it.
+Exclusion of Russian banks from Swift required international agreement and there were differing views on whether to go ahead with it.

-Germany is resisting a ban and Bruno Le Maire, France's finance minister, has said that the measure would only be used as a last resort.
+Germany resisted a ban and Bruno Le Maire, France's finance minister, said that the measure would only be used as a last resort.

-US President Joe Biden is also understood to be hesitant.
-Washington believes that European nations that do business with Russia could also be damaged if Russian banks were barred from using Swift.
+US President Joe Biden was also understood to be hesitant.
+Washington believed that European nations that do business with Russia could also be damaged if Russian banks were barred from using Swift.

 Russia is a big supplier of oil, gas and a number of other important commodities to Europe.
 Blocking payments could disrupt those supplies and push prices up further.